nualagr/readnreviewed/README.md

 - Languages:

   * [HTML5](http://en.wikipedia.org/wiki/HTML5).
-Used to create the structure of the Read n' Reviewed website and the custom 404 page.
+Used to create the structure of the Read n' Reviewed website and the custom 404 and 500 pages.
   * [CSS3](http://en.wikipedia.org/wiki/CSS).
 Used to add style to the website.
   * [JavaScript](https://en.wikipedia.org/wiki/JavaScript).
 Used to create the dynamic, interactive elements of the website such as the carousel and to call the Google Books API.
   * [Python](https://en.wikipedia.org/wiki/Python_(programming_language)).
 Used to create and run the web application.